-13. The Curriculum
+13. The curriculum

-School will provide opportunities for children to develop skills, concepts, attitudes and knowledge that promote their safety and well-being together with preparing children for life in modern Britain and embedding Fundamental British Values.

-Relevant issues will be addressed through the PSCHE curriculum, for example self-esteem, emotional literacy, assertiveness, power, relationship and sex education, online safety and bullying.
-Delivery will his will be undertaken with reference to guidance around how to promote children's spiritual, moral, social and cultural development.
-Issues will also be addressed through other areas of the curriculum, for example, circle time, English, History, Drama, Art etc.

-Regulations have been put in place whereby the subjects Relationships and Sex Education (for primary pupils) and Relationships and Sex Education and Health Education (for secondary pupils) in state funded schools will be mandatory in 2020.
+- we will provide opportunities for children to develop skills, concepts, attitudes and knowledge that promote their safety and well-being together with preparing children for life in modern Britain and embedding Fundamental British Values.
+We also follow a Values based curriculum which complements, enhances and develops personal qualities of children within Bramingham Primary School. - relevant issues will be addressed through the PSHE curriculum, for example self-esteem, emotional literacy, assertiveness, power, sex and relationship education, online and bullying.
+This will be undertaken with reference to guidance around how to promote children's spiritual, moral, social and cultural development. - issues will also be addressed through other areas of the curriculum, for example, circle time, English, History, Drama, Art. - regulations have been put in place whereby the subjects Relationships Education (for primary pupils) and Relationships and Sex Education and Health Education (for secondary pupils) in state funded schools will be mandatory in 2020